Climbing Wild Rose

 Cultivation: The preference is full or partial sun and loamy, fertile soil.
 This plant prefers soil that is evenly moist or mesic – it dislikes wet conditions with standing water or droughty conditions.
 During dry, hot weather there is a tendency for the leaves to become yellowish green and growth may be stunted.

-Range & Habitat: The Climbing Wild Rose occurs throughout most of Illinois, except in the NW, where it is uncommon or absent (see Distribution Map).
+Range & Habitat: The native Climbing Wild Rose occurs throughout most of Illinois, except in the NW, where it is uncommon or absent (see Distribution Map).
 Habitats include moist to mesic prairies, savannas, thickets, woodland borders and clearings, acid gravel seeps, fence rows, abandoned pastures, and waste areas.
 Sometimes this plant is called the 'Prairie Rose,' although it is more common near woodland areas.
 It has a moderate capacity to recover from occasional fire and other disturbances.

 Faunal Associations: The most common visitors to the flowers are various bees and Syrphid flies.
 Bees collect pollen, and typical visitors include honeybees, bumblebees, Anthophorine bees, Miner bees, large Leaf-Cutting bees, and Halictine bees.
 Syrphid flies feed on pollen, and are not effective pollinators.
 Various beetles and moth caterpillars feed on the foliage and flowers (see Moth Table for the latter).
 In some areas, Japanese Beetles can be troublesome.
 The rose hips are eaten by various small mammals and birds, including the Greater Prairie Chicken, while the stems and foliage are browsed by the Cottontail Rabbit and White-Tailed Deer (particularly the latter), notwithstanding the occasional prickles.

 Photographic Location: The photographs were taken at a powerline clearance of Busey Woods in Urbana, Illinois.